International History and Politics BA

 School of History Undergraduate Admissions

-Recent graduates have gone on to work in careers as diverse as diplomacy, international finance and investment, journalism, the civil service, law, education and even the Armed Forces.
+Recent graduates have gone on to work in careers as diverse as diplomacy, international finance and investment, journalism, the civil service, law, education and the Armed Forces.

 Read more about graduate destinations.